Naxdy/niri/README.md

 }
 ```

+> [!NOTE]
+>
+> Config settings are prioritized over client requests, meaning if you have `blur { on }` for a given window, but it
+> requests to be un-blurred, your config setting will be prioritized and it will remain blurred.
+>
+> The same is true for `blur { off }`; such clients will never be able to blur themselves.

 #### Caveats

 - True blur currently only works for horizontal monitor configurations.
 When using any sort of 90 or 270 degree